ccoenraets/salesforce-developer-workshop/index.md

 ### Issues

-Please create a ticket [here](https://github.com/ccoenraets/salesforce-developer-workshop/issues) if you run into a problem or if you have a recommendation to make this workshop better.
+Please create an issue [here](https://github.com/ccoenraets/salesforce-developer-workshop/issues) if you run into any problem or if you have a suggestion to make this workshop better.